Diego-Bonora/-holbertonschool-CarToFix/README.md

 user = User(name="CarToFix", mail="cartofixcostumers@gmail.com", password="CORRECTPASSWORD", phone="598984982", logo="logeishon")
 ```
 Once that's done, you can (must), execute it.
-Then, for security reasons after executing it, youll have to change the password again to a fake one;
+Then, for security reasons after executing it, you'll have to mode the file to the parent directory of the repository root.
 ```
-$ head -n 16 create0.py | tail -n 1
+$ mv create0.py ..
-user = User(name="CarToFix", mail="cartofixcostumers@gmail.com", password="F#7b9/db", phone="598984982", logo="logeishon")
+$ ls
+api  get.py  models  README.md
 ```

 ## Create a Budget: